univention/univention-corporate-server/doc/app-center/get_started.rst

 With the port definition the App Center also takes care to open them in the UCS firewall.
 If additional firewall rules for ports are needed, they can be defined in the app join script.
-Please refer to the `Network Packet Filter section in the UCS Development
+Please refer to :ref:`misc-nacl` in the UCS Developer Reference.
-Reference <univention-dev-reference-nacl_>`_.

 .. _create-app-with-docker-database: